-Grading scale: 280-300 = A

-270-279 = A-260-269 = B+250-259 = B240-249 = B-

-- 1. Theory Presentation.
-Each student will make an in-class presentation of about 60 minutes on one of the theories we will be discussing.
+- 1. Theory presentation 100 points - 2.
+Class participation50 points3.
+Term Paper100 points4.
+Final exam50 pointsTotal possible300 pointsGrading scale:280-300 = A270-279 = A- - 280-300 = A270-279 = A-260-269 = B+240-259 = B - 1.
+Theory Presentation.
+Each student will make an in-class presentation of about 60 75 minutes on one of the theories we will be discussing.
 If there are more students than theories, students may need to form teams for their presentations.
 The grade for the team will serve as each individual's grade.
 The scheduling of presentations and the matching of students and theories will occur in the first class.
 The presentation must include, but is not limited to, the following: - 1.
 Discussion of the origin and history of the theory. - 2.
 The basic framework and concepts underlying the theory. - 3.
 The therapeutic practices and techniques that arise from the theory. - 4.
 The explanation of how change occurs within this framework. - 5.
-The role of the therapist within the theory. - 6.
+The role of the counselor within the theory. - 6.
 The developmental scheme and etiological assumptions implicit in the theory (if any). - 7.
-The cross-cultural applicability of the theory. - 8.
+A discussion of the theory's applicability with members of non-dominant social and cultural groups. - 8.
 A discussion of how the theory is differentially applied with children, adolescents and adults. - 9.
-A critical discussion of the strengths and weaknesses of this approach. - 10.
-Question and answer period.
+A critical discussion of the strengths and weaknesses of this approach.

+10. Question and answer period.